… by F. William Engdahl, … with New Eastern Outlook, Moscow

 F. William Engdahl is strategic risk consultant and lecturer, he holds a degree in politics from Princeton University and is a best-selling author on oil and geopolitics, exclusively for the online magazine “New Eastern Outlook”.

-Posted by Jim W. Dean, Managing Editor on February 8, 2015, With 3575 Reads Filed under Russia, World.
+Posted by Jim W. Dean, Managing Editor on February 8, 2015, With 3578 Reads Filed under Russia, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.